Payop/payop-api-doc/Checkout/checkInvoiceStatus.md

-# Check transaction status
+# Check invoice status

-This API endpoint provide transaction lifecycle states in moment of request.
+This API endpoint provide invoice lifecycle states in moment of request.

 We use it for below cases:
  * After create checkout transaction - to make decision, what to do next to continue payment
- * When payment was finished, but acquirer don't send notification for some time (repeat request and wait while transaction status changed)
+ * When payment is finished, but acquirer don't send notification for some time (repeat request and wait while invoice status changed)
- * When transaction changes state to FINAL (accepted, failed)
+ * When invoice transaction changes state to FINAL (accepted, failed)

 ### How to use data from response